joeitu/thesis_report/src/21__easy_token.md

  -> issue after test:
   - ✓ talk about pim storage
   - ✓ shoudl be a pim storage think in turtle webid
-  - ✓ spec not finish on that issue, current solid app just assume pod hosted on same url as webid, but they should respect the webid claim.
-Issue is that expose public pod address
+  - ✓ spec not finish on that issue, current solid app just assume Pod hosted on same url as webid, but they should respect the webid claim.
+Issue is that expose public Pod address
   - ✓ re-read the related github issue
  -->